philbooth/bfj/README.md

 ### bfj.read (path, options)

-`read` asynchronously parses
+`read` returns a promise and
-a JSON file and
+asynchronously parses
-returns a promise.
+a JSON file read from disk.
 If there are
 no syntax errors,
 the promise is resolved